Darkshadogt/Dark-Auto/README.md

-**Note: Might look differently depends on your settings** **Important: Must give access to the application in order for hotkeys to work**
+**Note: Might look differently depends on your settings**

+**Important: Must give permissions to the application in order for hotkeys to work**